Resolving markets

 The more tricky case occurs when the proposed resolution and the dispute both have merit.
 In such instances (which do occasionally occur due to the inherent nature of prediction markets), neither party will be subject to slashing and the enshrined oracle will come to consensus on the "true" market outcome (pun intended).

 The overwhelming majority of resolutions will result in YES or NO outcomes.
-In the odd case, however, there's a chance that the event that a market is based upon gets cancelled.
-In these cases the appropriate resolution to be proposed is cancelled
+In the odd case, however, there's a chance that the event that a market is based upon gets cancelled, or more commonly, an event results in a draw.
+In these cases, the appropriate resolution to be proposed is cancelled

 .

 If a market is successfully cancelled, all YES and NO tokens are redeemable for their minted value (50c).
-The cancellation of a market is an unwelcome event for prediction markets because users who's tokens were priced at a greater probability than 50%, end up losing that upside.
+The cancellation of a market, unless it ends in a draw, is an unwelcome event for prediction markets because users whose tokens were priced at a greater probability than 50%, and who end up losing that upside.

 Given these dynamics, a cancelled

-outcome should only be proposed in very specific circumstances, and doing so outside of those situations results in the resolver's bond being slashed.
+outcome should only be proposed in very specific circumstances, or in the event of a Draw, and doing so outside of those situations will result in the resolver's bond being slashed.

-Even more trivial than verifying a YES/NO outcome, is verifying whether an event has indeed been cancelled.
+Even more trivial than verifying a YES/NO outcome, is verifying whether an event has indeed been cancelled or has ended in a draw.
 Thus, resolutions that propose to cancel a market incorrectly, face zero leniency when being slashed.

 For more info on this subject see the Bonds and Slashing section.